Acquisition of The May Department Stores Company by Federated Department Stores: Background

 Federated Department Stores, which acquired Bloomingdale's from the founding Bloomingdale family in 1930, acquired Macy's in 1994.
 For decades, the company maintained the individual brands of many regional department stores it acquired over the years.
 But in the 1990s, company leaders decided to consolidate brands: the Abraham & Straus and Jordan Marsh division was absorbed into Macy's East; Bullock's combined with Macy's into a new Macy's West; and Rich's and Goldsmith's combined with Lazarus.
 Some I. Magnin stores were converted to Macy's and Bloomingdale's while others were sold, and Broadway Stores and Jordan Marsh were converted to Macy's in the late 1990s.
 The conversions were intended to create operational efficiencies and buying power that resulted from operating a smaller number of brands.

 Mergers and acquisitions of department stores to reduce expenses were commonplace by the 1950s, and even more frequent by the 1990s.
 By the early 2000s, department stores were lagging behind discount general merchandisers such as Walmart and Target and online shopping.
 In November 2004, Kmart acquired the Sears department stores to form Sears Holdings in a US$11 billion transaction.
 It was seen as the first major acquisition in a "new round of industry consolidation" to counter losses by department stores.
+May Department Stores hadn't experienced any sales growth in four years, had $6 billion of debt in 2005, and had previously attempted merging with Federated back in 2002.